 Joann Weiner (Chair) has been a board member since 2008 and she has volunteered at the Martin Luther King Library tax preparation site.
 She is the Director of the Master of Arts in Applied Economics graduate program at George Washington University and blogs for The Washington Post.
 Joann has written for Bloomberg, Politics Daily, and Tax Analysts and worked as an economist at the U.S. Treasury Department.
 She earned a B.S. in Business Administration from the University of California at Berkeley and Ph.D. in Economics from Harvard University.

 Maria Dooner (Vice Chair) has been a board member since 2011.
 She is a Tax Controversy Director at TaxFirm.com/AccuFirst Inc., where she handles most tax controversy matters and represents taxpayers before the Internal Revenue Service and other state and local tax authorities.
-Maria volunteers as a tax preparer at the Martin Luther King Library VITA site and also serves as a pro bono tax attorney providing tax representation to low-income taxpayers in the District of Columbia metropolitan area.
+Maria volunteers as a pro bono tax attorney providing tax representation to low-income taxpayers and previously volunteered as a tax preparer at the MLK Library VITA site.
 She holds a B.S. in Economics from the Wharton School at the University of Pennsylvania, a M.P.P. from the Gerald R. Ford School of Public Policy at the University of Michigan, and a J.D. from the University of Minnesota Law School.

 Meg Newman (Secretary) has been a board member since 2016.
-She is a Supervising Attorney at the UDC David A. Clarke School of Law Low-Income Taxpayer Clinic where she oversees law student attorneys in the representation of low-income clients with tax controversy matters before the Internal Revenue Service and the US Tax Court and assists in teaching a seminar course.
+She works at the American Bar Association as the Tax Section’s General Counsel Previously, she was a Supervising Attorney at the UDC David A. Clarke School of Law Low-Income Taxpayer Clinic where she oversees law student attorneys in the representation of low-income clients with tax controversy matters before the Internal Revenue Service and the US Tax Court and assists in teaching a seminar course.
 Prior to joining UDC, Meg practiced law at Bryan Cave LLP, working on various housing and community development projects funded with tax credits.
 She has been involved in the VITA program since 2004, wearing many hats including as a volunteer, a Site Coordinator and the Director of the DC EITC Campaign.
 Meg holds a JD from Georgetown University Law Center where she was a Notes & Comments editor on the Tax Lawyer journal.

-Azeka J. Abramoff has been a board member since 2016.
-She is a tax attorney at Shearman & Sterling LLP, where she does tax planning for business transactions.
-Previously, she worked at KPMG LLP, in the National Office Corporate Tax group and in M&A Tax.
+Azeka J. Abramoff (Treasurer) has been a board member since 2016.
+She currently works for the federal government as a tax attorney.
+Previously, she did tax planning for business transactions at Shearman & Sterling LLP and worked at KPMG LLP, in the National Office Corporate Tax group and in M&A Tax.
 Azeka has volunteered as a tax preparer with Community Tax Aid and Ladder Up for several years.
 She holds an LL.M. in Taxation from Northwestern University School of Law and a J.D. from The George Washington University Law School.

 Harley Duncan has been a board member since 2010.
 He is a Managing Director at KPMG where he heads the Washington National Tax State and Local Practice for KPMG.
 Prior to this position, he spent the previous 20 years as Executive Director of the Federation of Tax Administrators, an association that represents the principal state revenue collection agencies.
 He also served as Secretary of the Kansas Department of Revenue, has held positions with South Dakota state government, the Advisory Commission on Intergovernmental Relations and the National Governors’ Association, and currently serves on several tax advisory boards.
 He holds a B.A. from South Dakota State University and a M.P.A. from the University of Texas.